NVIDIA/aistore/docs/bucket.md

 Backend buckets represent **indirection** - an AIS bucket that proxies to a remote bucket.
 This is fundamentally different from namespaces.

+A backend-bucket [relationship](#creating-backend-relationships) can be established at creation time, changed or removed at runtime, and may reference a remote bucket in either the global or a named namespace.

 | Aspect | Namespace | Backend Bucket |
 |--------|-----------|----------------|
 | Purpose | Disambiguate identity | Proxy/cache |